120 Grams of Protein Vegetarian Meal Plans

 Vegetarian Meal Plans with 120 Grams of Protein

 By selecting one of each of these recipes for breakfast, lunch and dinner plus two snacks will amount to around 120 grams of protein per day.
 Some of these recipes prioritize animal products, like cottage cheese and Greek yogurt – while others are plant-based.

-The truth of the matter is it can be hard to find plant-based meals with at least 20 grams of protein per serving.
+The truth of the matter is it can be hard to find plant-based recipes with at least 20 grams of protein per serving.
 Use this as a guide to piece together your own 120 grams of protein vegetarian meal plan based on your preferences and lifestyle!
 Protein breakdown included for each recipe.

 For more recipes, read 35+ Plant-Based Meals with At Least 20 Grams of Protein.